NotAShelf/nyx/README.md

 bits that are interesting or/and useful to you.

 Do keep in mind that I make no promise of stability or support.
 If something breaks, that will be your responsibility.
+Please do not allow yourself to be fooled by the sheer amount of documentation effort that has gone into this project.
+It is not a public framework, never will be.
+It will receive changes, on almost a daily basis and possibly in a half-broken state.

 <!-- deno-fmt-ignore-start -->